 The small business capital gains tax concessions are extremely valuable.
 For small business owners who need to dispose of assets that have risen in value during the time they have owned them, accessing these concessions can mean greatly reducing any consequent tax liability, even to zero.

-But to access the CGT concessions some conditions must first be satisfied, such as having an aggregated annual turnover of less then $2 million, or net assets not exceeding $6 million.
+But to access the CGT concessions some conditions must first be satisfied, such as having an aggregated annual turnover of less than $2 million, or net assets not exceeding $6 million.
 One of the other conditions requires that the CGT asset satisfies the “active asset” test.

 A CGT asset is an “active asset” if it is used, or held ready for use, in the course of carrying on a business by the taxpayer (or their affiliate or an entity connected with them, known as relevant entities).

-For example, a bricks-and-mortar shop held and used by a green grocer to sell fruit and vegetables is an example of an active asset.
+For example, a bricks-and-mortar shop held and used by a greengrocer to sell fruit and vegetables is an example of an active asset.

 Another condition to satisfy this test is that the asset must be an active asset of the taxpayer for the lesser of